 13 11 1 254 735 Used at both the idle adjustment screw and on the idle jet, 3 x 1.75 mm

 Screws are M5 x 0.8 x 12 oval head.
-BE SURE to put a trace of antiseize compound on the top screw threads AND the taper!!!
-DO NOT overtighten these top screws
+BE SURE to put a trace of antiseize compound on the top screw threads AND the screw taper.
+DO NOT overtighten these top screws.

 BMW carb top "phillips" screws are not always really Phillips screws, they just look that way at a quick first glance.
 They could be Phillips, OR could be 'PoziDriv' type'...I suppose they could even be other shapes.
 Someone might even have changed them to allen head types.
-The ancient aircraft tip screwdriver called Reed & Prince (Frearson) works relatively nicely on the PoziDriv screws....as, of course, does the real Pozi-Driv.
+The ancient aircraft tip screwdriver called Reed & Prince (Frearson) works relatively nicely on the PoziDriv screws....as, of course, does the real PoziDriv.
 The PoziDriv tip is EXCELLENT for REMOVING the Phillips type, if the Phillips is way tight.
 Generally install a real Phillips type with a Phillips screwdriver, but the other types of screwdrivers DO work better.
 If the screws are frozen, you can try a variety of ideas.
 The Phillips type of screw was DESIGNED to not slip as much as others of its time...but, also designed so the TOOL WILL SLIP after a certain torque is reached.
 This is why removing a stuck Phillips screw is so annoying...especially after some wear on the screw or screwdriver.
 Methods of adding friction for easier removal includes valve grinding compound for a better grip.
-For egregious instances, I use a metal block underneath and an Impakt Driver brand or equivalent driver with the PROPER TIP.
+For egregious instances, I use a metal block underneath and an Impakt Driver brand or equivalent cam-operated impact driver with the PROPER TIP.
 Tips for interchangeable-tip type tools are available from a variety of sources, including Snap-On.
-The PosiDriv tip IS available.
+The PoziDriv tip IS available.
 Some have installed Allen head screws at the carburetor tops.
 They are OK, but don't over-tighten, as many of these have a very small allen & can round-out more easily.
 Some early carburetors had common slot screws.
-BMW & Bing may be, and have, shipped EITHER PosiDrive or Phillips screws......be sure that your 'screwdriver' fits them.
+BMW & Bing may be, and have, shipped EITHER PoziDriv or Phillips screws......be sure that your 'screwdriver' fits them.
 Remove the screws one at a time, coat the threads ...and under head taper...with antiseize....and replace the screws without too much torque;.....you will appreciate these hints much later on.
 BMW's red plastic-handled screwdriver that is in the BMW on-bike tool kit, the one with the reversible insert, probably Heyco Germany brand, is NOT NECESSARILY THE CORRECT TOOL for the carburetor tops ....this tool is a common Phillips, and not a good one.
-The PosiDrive screws generally have some radiating lines to indicate they are not Phillips type.
-Note, again, that the Pozi type screwdriver will usually work well on Phillips screws.
+The PoziDriv screws generally have some radiating lines to indicate they are not Phillips type.
+Note, again, that the Pozidriv type screwdriver will usually work well on Phillips screws.

-Here are photos of the Posi-Drive screw, and the screwdriver tip.
-Note the differences from a Phillips....the nearly flat bottom in the threads and the corresponding flat top of the screwdriver; note also the angles and the extra (lesser) 'splines' in-between the
+Here are photos of the PoziDriv screw, and the screwdriver tip.
+Note the differences from a Phillips....the nearly flat bottom and the corresponding flat top of the screwdriver; note also the angles and the extra (lesser) 'splines' in-between the

 A bit more:

 The Frearson (Reed & Prince) screws used a screwdriver with a sharp tip, and a wider angle, thus the screwdrivers could be used on a wide range of screw head sizes.
-These are a very old (now) design, not really used since the seventies.
+These are now a very old design, not really used since the seventies.
 The typical use was marine hardware.
 The Phillips had a more rounded and tapered shape.
-There is another name, often used with or similar to the PoziDriv (AND, note that this screw is actually NOT POZIDRIVE ..there is NO E on the end), & that is SupaDriv.
+There is another name, often used with or similar to the PoziDriv (AND, note that this screw is actually NOT POZIDRIVE ...there is NO E on the end), & that is SupaDriv.
 They seem the same, but while their respective screwdrivers will work with each other, not quite perfectly.
 The SupaDrive allows a bit higher torque than the Pozidriv, and the screwdriver can have a modest ANGLE to the screw....thus is nice for overhead use.
-The POZIDRIV has, tick marks, see photo above.
+The POZIDRIV has tick marks, see photo above.
 USE OF A PHILLIPS SCREWDRIVER ON THESE SCREWS WILL DAMAGE THE SCREW.

 It is not uncommon to have the top screws on the Bing CV carbs seize & freeze-up.
 This will not happen if you use a faint bit of antiseize compound when you reinstall the screws ....on both the threads & taper area.

 a.
-Be sure you use some sort of pointy thing to clean the cavity of the screw before trying to remove it.
+Be sure you use some sort of pointy thing to clean the cavity of the screw head before trying to remove it.

 d.
 With single slot screws you should have a screwdriver that actually fits the groove without a lot of play, and fits the width of the screw fully, but not wider.